 d) You need to set the goals of your life insurance plan beforehand.
 This will help you in defining what kind of life insurance policy you may want to buy.
 Also, you will be able to finalize the amount of money you may need to invest to achieve that goal.

-For example- some people want to buy life insurance policy to meet the medical expenses while there are others who want to leave an inheritance for their younger ones.
+For example- some people want to buy a life insurance policy to meet the medical expenses while there are others who want to leave an inheritance for their younger ones.

 e) If you are in good health condition, then we suggest you buy a standard traditional life insurance plan.
 This will also help you to save a lot upon expenses incurred while buying the policy.